Who are street kids?

 The Blue Dragon Drop-in Centre provides a safe space for kids to play, relax and study.
 Social workers, teachers, lawyers and psychologists are on hand around the clock with everything from emergency accommodation to legal advocacy.
 Blue Dragon reaches out to kids through activities: art and craft, swimming, roller skating, Blue Dragon United Football Club, workshops, monthly gatherings and outings.

-You can make a difference by donating to Blue Dragon now!
+You can make a difference by donating to the 2017 Rescue Appeal now!